Sofia Richie & Scott Disick Lounge In The Bathtub Together, Instagram Goes Wild

 In the sexy snapshot, the model and her beau are seen sitting together in a large bathtub as they enjoy drinks while looking out the window at a gorgeous view.

-Richie has her long, blonde hair parted to the side and styled in straight strands that fall down her back and over her shoulder.
-She wears a skimpy black top that flaunts her ample cleavage, and adds a pair of dark, oversize sunglasses to shield her eyes.
+Richie has her long, blond hair parted to the side and styled in straight strands that fall down her back and over her shoulder.
+She wears a skimpy black top that flaunts her ample cleavage, and adds a pair of dark, oversized sunglasses to shield her eyes.

 Sofia seemingly rocks a minimal makeup look in the snap, which includes darkened eyebrows, pink blush on her cheeks, a shimmering highlighter, and a light pink color on her lips.

-Meanwhile, Scott dons a short-sleeved, white t-shirt and wears his own set of dark sunglasses.
+Meanwhile, Scott dons a short-sleeved, white T-shirt and wears his own set of dark sunglasses.
 Outside of the window behind the couple is a light blue sky complete with fluffy clouds.
 Multiple trees and other green foliage can also be seen as Sofia reveals that the couple are having a staycation, which is a word used for a vacation spent in the comfort of your own home.

-Of course, Sofia Richie and Scott Disick’s fans went wild gushing over the pair in the comment section of the photo.
+Of course, Sofia Richie and Scott Disick’s fans went wild gushing over the pair in the comments section of the photo.

 “Now that’s a hot couple.
 They look cute together,” one follower wrote.